LEARNAcademy/syllabus/rails/wildlife-tracker-challenge.md

 ```

 Remember to add the start_date and end_date to what is permitted in your strong parameters method.
-In postman, you will want to utilize the params section to get the correct data.
+In Postman, you will want to utilize the params section to get the correct data.
 Also see [ Routes with Params ](https://github.com/learn-academy-2021-echo/Syllabus/blob/main/rails/controllers-routes-views.md).

 ## Stretch Challenges
 **Note**:  All of these stories should include the proper RSpec tests.
 Validations will require specs in `spec/models`, and the controller method will require specs in `spec/requests`.